Logiqx/gpx-ideas/docs/extensions/gpx_ico/README.md

 #### Transparency

-Icons are typically square but some of the pixels may be transparent, or semi-transparent.
+Icons are typically square and often opaque but individual pixels may sometimes be transparent, or semi-transparent.

 The use of an alpha channel results in excellent results when the icon is displayed over a variety of different backgrounds / colors.
-It is therefore recommended that [raster](https://en.wikipedia.org/wiki/Raster_graphics) icons with transparent / semi-transparent pixels are 32-bit PNG files (or SVG files), thus including an [alpha](https://en.wikipedia.org/wiki/Alpha_compositing) channel.
+It is therefore recommended that [raster](https://en.wikipedia.org/wiki/Raster_graphics) icons with transparent / semi-transparent pixels are 32-bit PNG files or SVG files, thus including an [alpha](https://en.wikipedia.org/wiki/Alpha_compositing) channel.

-PNG files with indexed colors can have an alpha value for each palette index which may suffice, as per the [specification](https://www.w3.org/TR/2003/REC-PNG-20031110/#6AlphaRepresentation).
-GIF files can also mark a single palette index as transparent which is not the same as an alpha channel, but does support transparency as per the [specification](https://www.w3.org/Graphics/GIF/spec-gif89a.txt)
+PNG files with indexed colors can also have an alpha value for each palette index which may suffice, as per the [specification](https://www.w3.org/TR/2003/REC-PNG-20031110/#6AlphaRepresentation).
+GIF files can only mark a single palette index as transparent which is not the same as an alpha channel, but does facilitate transparency as per the [specification](https://www.w3.org/Graphics/GIF/spec-gif89a.txt)

-Image files which use solid colors such as magenta, cyan, or white to indicate transparency are not endorsed for GPX / GPZ files.
-Such images should be converted into PNG or GIF files that includes an alpha channel, or transparency information / alpha value for the specific palette index (or RGB value).
+Image files that use solid colors such as magenta, cyan, or white to indicate transparency are not to be supported.
+Such images should be converted to PNG or GIF files that include an alpha channel, or transparency information / alpha value for the specific palette index (or RGB value).